 Research Theme: Design Practice

-The IdEAS project is focussed on developing design guidance that is flexibly applicable across a range of emerging technologies.
-The project focusses on those design principles that can be observed to affect the development and function of many different kinds of system, including technical systems, biological systems and organisational systems.
-These design principles might include modifying system attributes such as modularity and redundancy, so as to affect a system's behaviour, for example, in terms of robustness or scalability.
-The project is conceptual and qualitative in nature, and involves extensive interactions with scientists, technologists, engineers and policy makers.
+IdEAS is a five-year EPSRC-funded project to develop design guidance that is flexibly applicable across a range of emerging technologies.
+The project focusses on those design principles that can be observed to influence the development and operation of many different kinds of system, including technical systems, biological systems and organisational systems.
+These design principles might include modifying system features (e.g. modularity and redundancy) so as to affect a system's ability to respond to change (e.g. robustness or scalability).
+The project will develop and represent cross-domain design principles so that they are easy to identify and apply in design practice.

 Because designing for emerging technologies requires methods that can respond to uncertain, complex and rapid developments, there is a need for solution principles that are generally and readily applicable.
 Innovation could then be promoted if designers were able to review, combine and contrast these principles and apply them to specific technologies.
-This prompts the question: what design principles can best influence the development of engineering design methodologies for emerging technologies?
-The IdEAS project will answer this question, by gaining an understanding of the underpinning systems that emerging technologies are made up of or built into.
+The IdEAS project will enable this by developing an understanding of the underpinning systems that emerging technologies are made up of or built into.
 Multiple system types will be investigated, along with the attributes of those systems and the system behaviours that those attributes promote.
-Comparative analysis of industrial case studies will show how decisions are made about the trade-off of one principle against another, and will permit the development of guidance that is concrete and actionable.
-By doing so, the project will provide engineers with the cross-domain knowledge of systems that they require to design for newly emerging technologies and for technologies that have not yet been imagined.

 - Present comparative case studies revealing the analogies, interactions and conflicts between design practices that address different systems.